dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 fixGlobalWarming = liftM3 fixIt
 ```

-The Applicative version would never fit in Ruby exactly at is (though it's awesome!).
-The one that can impact us the most is `liftM3`.
+The Applicative version would never go well with Ruby.
+An operator soup is not most Rubyists' favorite dish (even though it can be delicious!).
+So that leaves us with `liftM3`.

-According to its documentation, what it does is "promote a function to a monad".
+According to its documentation, what it does is "promote a function to a monad."
 That means that you can take any function that takes three values and make it work with values in any monad, including Maybe.
-As you can guess, Haskell needs a `liftM2`, as well as a `liftM4`, and so on.
+In that same vein, if you had a function that took two values, you would use `liftM2`; four, `liftM4`.
+And so on.

-Since we don't have to differentiate their types, we can define a similar combinator that allows us to work on any number of arguments:
+The reason for so many `liftM*` functions is that Haskell needs to account for the possibility each parameter is of a different type.
+That is, of course, not an issue we have with Ruby.
+We can, thus, define a similar combinator that allows us to work on any number of arguments:

 ```ruby
 def with_all_present(*values)